Unconditional love: Christianity

 In Christianity, the term "unconditional love" can be used to indicate God's love for a person irrespective of that person.
 This comes from the concept of God sending His only Son, Jesus Christ down from heaven to earth to die on a cross in order to take the punishment for all of humanity's sins.
 If someone chooses to believe in this, commonly called "The Gospel", then Jesus' price on the cross pays for their sins so they can freely enter into heaven, and not hell.
 The term is not explicitly used in the Bible, and advocates for God's conditional or unconditional love, using different passages or interpretations to support their point of view, are both encountered due to the different facets of God's nature.
-The cross is a clear indicator of God's unconditional love in that there is no way to earn one's way to heaven, one must simply believe.
-In all other religions cited below, there is a conditional striving to achieve a sense of unconditional love, based on one's own efforts and understanding.
+The cross is interpreted as God's unconditional love for humankind, in that there is no way to earn one's way to heaven—one must simply believe.
 In Christianity, it all depends on Jesus, not the person's effort nor understanding.
 A passage in scriptures cites this "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—" Ephesians 2:8,9, NIV.
 God's discipline can be viewed as conditional based on people's choices, but His actual love through Jesus is unconditional, and this is where some may become confused.
 His salvation is a free gift, but His discipline, which is shaping of good character, can look more conditional.
 Ultimately, knowing God and free passage to heaven have already been supplied by a God of unconditional love, one can simply choose to believe in order to receive such love.
 The civil rights leader and Pastor, Dr. Martin Luther King Jr. was quoted as saying "I believe that unarmed truth and unconditional love will have the final word in reality".